tuanphung/SmartTableView/README.md

 #LazyTableView
-How many times do you have to implement UITableViewDatasource and UITableViewDelegate?
+How many times do you have to implement UITableViewDatasource and UITableViewDelegate?<br />
 Is it boring?
 And how to deal with multiple cell types in one TableView?

-You're smart so you need to find a smart way to do it.
+You're smart so you need to find a smart way to do it.<br />
 LazyTableView is for you, it simply the way to render model on UITableViewCell.
-Already support displaying multiple models and cells automatically.
+Already support displayingdifferent cell types automatically.

 ## Why LazyTableView?
 ### Traditional way